On this page:

 School councils play an important role in school strategic planning and reporting.

-The principal and school council president must endorse a number of school planning and reporting documents in the Strategic Planning Online Tool on behalf of the council.
-These documents are:
+The principal and school council president must endorse the School Strategic Plan in the Strategic Planning Online Tool on behalf of the council.

-- School Strategic Plan — a 4-year plan for school improvement, completed by schools after their school review.
-When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary for approval.
+The School Strategic Plan is a 4-year plan for school improvement, completed by schools after their school review.
+When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary (or delegate) for approval.

-- Annual Report to the School Community — detailing the school’s financial activities, workforce composition and performance.
-Annual reports are endorsed by school council and signed by both the principal and school council president.
-They are made available to the school community at a public reporting meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority State Register.
+Annual Report to the School Community – detailing the school’s financial activities, workforce composition and performance.
+Annual reports are endorsed by school council.
+The principal, as executive officer of the school council, attests to their endorsement on SPOT.
+The Annual Report is made available to the school community at a public reporting meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority State Register.